-Outdoor kitchens in the exterior living spaces of Maryland; Virginia; and Washington, DC, homes continue to be increasingly popular, and every year, they are becoming more elaborate and more suitable to year-round use.
-If you’re thinking about redoing your backyard kitchen or designing one this year, the following are six trends to keep your eye on in 2020.
+Outdoor kitchens in the exterior living spaces of Maryland; Virginia; and Washington, DC, homes continue to be increasingly popular, and every year, they become more elaborate and more suitable to year-round use.
+If you’re thinking about redoing your backyard kitchen or designing one this year, Design Builders is following six trends for you to keep your eye on in 2020.

 Custom Outdoor Kitchens: Top 6 Trends to Watch in 2020

 If you’re interested in using your outdoor kitchen primarily for entertaining, an ice maker is essential.
 When people are constantly refreshing their drinks on hot days, it’s much more convenient to have this feature outside than making people continuously walk in and out of the house.

 Ice makers are also more effective than ice buckets, which quickly lead to melted ice on hot summer days, and less obstructive and unsightly than multiple coolers littering your space.
 You probably won’t use this feature every day, but it will be invaluable on the days you do need it.

 As these outdoor kitchens in Maryland expand in scope, watch for more and more of these kinds of internal kitchen features to be added to the exterior space as well.

 Grills have always been the star of outdoor cooking, and kitchens today are no exception.
 However, the types and styles of grill have advanced a lot since the days of exclusively using round-topped charcoal grills.

 Kamado-style grills are ceramic, and they are growing in popularity every year.
 Several companies have popularized this style of grill, including Kamado Joe, Saffire Grill, and Big Green Egg.